About the Sleep Surgery Program at Mount Sinai

 This process can be repeated up to hundreds of times each night.
 The combination of poor sleep and oxygen starvation may cause daytime sleepiness, deficits in memory, attention, concentration, and depressed mood.
 Untreated sleep apnea may also increase the risk of medical conditions, such as high blood pressure, cardiac arrhythmias, and stroke.

-The sleep surgery team at Mount Sinai Beth Israel and The Mount Sinai Hospital (hospitals at the Mount Sinai Health System) provides patients with a customized plan to best accommodate their lifestyle and severity of sleeping disorder.
+The sleep surgery team at Mount Sinai West and The Mount Sinai Hospital (hospitals at the Mount Sinai Health System) provides patients with a customized plan to best accommodate their lifestyle and severity of sleeping disorder.
 First, patients are diagnosed via a sleep study, formally known as a polysomnography, and sleep disorder breathing evaluation.
 An office-based flexible fiberoptic airway evaluation and/or a neurologic evaluation may also be required.
 The cause of airway obstruction varies among patients, and the treatment plan depends on the areas affected by the interrupted airflow.

 Expertise in the Full Range of Obstructive Sleep Apnea Surgeries